How to Upload Photos to Google Drive and Share a Link

 Under Select File Attributes to list, choose the details you want to log.

-| Attribute | What It Logs |
+| Attribute | What It Logs | Best For |

-| File Name Linked to URL | Clickable photo name that opens the file in Google Drive |
+| File Name Linked to URL | Clickable photo name that opens the file in Google Drive | Sharing with clients, teams, or recipients |

-| File URL | Standard link that opens the photo in Google Drive |
+| File URL | Standard link that opens the photo in Google Drive | Copying and sharing the photo link |

-| Direct Download Link | Link that downloads the photo immediately |
+| Direct Download Link | Link that downloads the photo immediately | When recipients need to download the photo |

-| File Size (MB) | File size in megabytes |
+| File Size (MB) | File size in megabytes | Tracking large photo uploads |

-| Mime Type | File format, such as image/jpeg or image/png |
+| Mime Type | File format, such as image/jpeg or image/png | Filtering or organizing photos |

-| File ID | Unique file identifier for automations |
+| File ID | Unique identifier for the file | Automations or advanced workflows |

 - Click Save Selected Settings as Default.